Frequently Asked Questions

 The OBS operates at the same safety standard of care and is accredited by the same national organizations as an ASC or hospital.

-Other specialties that commonly perform procedures in an OBS include gastroenterology, otolargyngology, dermatology, cardiology and maxillofacial surgery.
+Other specialties that commonly perform procedures in an OBS include gastroenterology, otolaryngology, dermatology, cardiology, and maxillofacial surgery.

-In over 5000 procedures performed in iOR facilities, our safety profile is consistently as good or better as those in the Kaiser study.
+We have collected data on over 18,000 procedures performed in iOR facilities, and our safety profile is consistently as good (or better) than that in the Kaiser study.

 There are two anesthesia options for ophthalmic OBS - Class A and Class B. Class A utilizes oral and local topical anesthetics and Class B utilizes monitored anesthesia requiring an anesthesia provider and RN to be present.
 Most OBS cases are done under Class A level anesthesia and don’t require any additional patient monitoring or staff.
 Patient can eat and drink immediately before surgery in Class A.

 Yes, all 50 states allow for OBS.
 Typically, CON laws have no effect on office-based surgery.

 Space needed within the office for a surgical suite runs between 750 square feet (1 OR) to 1250 square feet (2 ORs).